Making environmental decisions

 • formulating systems of interest in environmental decision-making situations.

-You will review the ways that environmental legislation and schemes contribute to environmental decision making, using examples.
-At this stage of the module, you will also begin to monitor and evaluate your own learning.
+At this stage of the module, you’ll also begin to monitor and evaluate your learning.

 Block 3 - Identifying change